-The abstraction of feelings and regrets presented in songs like “A Night at The Little Los Angeles” coupled up with the dreamy chorus of the track.
+The presentation of feelings and regrets presented in songs like “A Night at The Little Los Angeles” coupled up with the dreamy chorus of the track.
 Sugar sand beaches and clean tremolo guitar behind Morby’s lyrics about bad dreams and character stories encapsulate his memories of living in Los Angeles.

-Morby quietly wrestles with feelings of hope and struggles with the loss of friends and self on the record.
+Morby quietly wrestles with feelings of hope and struggles with the loss of friends and self on the album.
 Delicate songwriting and compel listeners to run to the midwest to find whatever they may be searching for.